Crew and A: Oriana Smy

 So, what was it like being able to work out of Haida Gwaii for three months last summer?

 It was other-worldly.
 It’s like nowhere else.
 Although it reminded me of other places I have travelled – and surprisingly similar to the jungles of Costa Rica in its wild, lush forests and perpetual wetness – there’s just something different about it there.
 There’s a presence about the place.
 Almost a supernatural kind of feeling.
 I wouldn’t describe myself as a particularly spiritual person, but there’s something very special there.
 The natural world is almost a given, but things just seem to be, I don’t know, heightened.
 The colour of the grass is a brighter green, almost glowing in vibrance, and the trees, well, definitely some of the biggest ones I’ve come across!
 But what really brings it all together are the people.
 The sense of community and the sense of pride in the Haida culture.
 It’s contagious.
-It was an honor to be included in that unique community.
+It was an honour to be included in that unique community, even if only part-time.
 I’m definitely looking forward to my return this summer.

 What’s your favourite place on the BC coast?

 It seems like I discover a new one every year.
 Obviously, I have an affinity for Haida Gwaii, and that will always remain at the top for me, but this past fall I got to explore a new area of the Central Coast.
-We visited this spot called Kynoch Inlet in the Great Bear Rainforest.
+We visited this incredible Inlet in Kitasoo/Xai’xais territory in the Great Bear Rainforest.
 There were these dramatic granite cliffs that really demanded your attention, as well as an intricate estuary system, and a pretty magical lagoon – it was literally jaw-dropping.
 That whole expedition was like something out of a fairy tale.
 Just when you thought it couldn’t get any better, a whale would surface beneath a rainbow, or a grizzly with cubs emerged, or you’d hear a wolf calling in the distance.
 That’s pretty hard to beat.

 What’s your most memorable wildlife encounter?